How to Recognize and Remove Witchcraft

 In our coaching practice, while someone was cultivating a destabilizing relationship with us inside of 1-1 contact, they would often attempt to build strong alliances within our community in order to discredit our ministry structure over time.
 These attempts were always foiled by the Holy Spirit, but some got further along than you would think!

-5. Group members will be motivated toward offense as a result, and will either leave your church or organization or create problems around these wounds or misunderstandings.
-If they know about the witchcraft, they can start to develop anger against you as a leader that they were not protected, rather than developing their own spiritual immune system.
-In this way, witchcraft does expose leaks in the ship — and God can use witchcrafters to show you where doors need to be shut in the spirit — both in boundaries and in prayer and in the types of relationships you entertain.
-It’s best to maintain relationships where people are willing to walk in full self agency, not victim mentality or helplessness.
+Group members motivated toward offense will either leave or create problems around these wounds.
+If they know about the witchcraft, they may grow angry at you as a leader for not protecting them, rather than developing their own spiritual immune system.
+In this way, witchcraft exposes leaks in the ship — God can use it to show you where doors need to shut, in boundaries, prayer, and the relationships you keep.
+Maintain relationships where people walk in self-agency, not victim mentality.

 What to do: Trust your read on group mutual self-gift.
 You don’t need proof to quietly reposition yourself socially.
 If you are a leader, create structures that disallow side groups and private meetings with these types of folks.
 A great first course of action is to starve out overly informal unprotected interactions.